itm4n/itm4n.github.io/_posts/2024-08-16-ghost-in-the-ppl-part-2.md

 );
 ```

 However, since the process is protected, I expected the dump to be performed by `WerFaultSecure.exe`, in which case it would be encrypted.
-Anyway, this theory was easy to test, so I decided to give it a shot anyway.
+Anyway, this theory was easy to test, so I decided to give it a shot.

 To do so, we just need to configure a couple of registry keys, replace the address of `OutputDebugStringW` with the address of `RtlReportSilentProcessExit`, and set the value of the first parameter to `(HANDLE)-1` (pseudo-handle of the current process).